the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 * send out an online calendar placeholder,
 * send an email invitation written in plain text with formatted headings,
 * attach an accessible PDF flyer with "Save the Date" information to any emails,
-* and promote the "Save the Date" information through your usual communication channels such as Slack, LinkedIn or organization's , newsletterwebsite and social media.
+* and promote the "Save the Date" information through your usual communication channels such as Slack, LinkedIn or organization's newsletter, website, and social media.

 This can ensure that people who use different communication channels are able to receive the information in a medium that is accessible to them and through the channel they are most comfortably using.